Course Placement Information

 Intro to Psych is also offered in the spring semester with priority given to first-year students, so if you don’t get a spot this fall, you have a very good chance of being able to take it in the spring if you pre-register for it!

 It is also very important to make sure that Psych 100 is the right placement before requesting permission for this class.
 Students may NOT enroll in Psych 100 if they:

 * scored a 4 or 5 on the Psychology Advanced Placement exam,

 * scored 6 or better on the Psychology International Baccalaureate exam, or

 * completed an introductory psychology course at another college or university.

 We will check enrollments after pre-registration and will drop any students who meet any of these criteria, so you will be much better served by signing up for an intermediate level class.
-For Fall 2017, the following courses would be good choices for students who place out of Intro Psych; students should contact professors directly to inquire about space: Psych 212 – Behavioral Neuroscience (Cohen), Psych 221 – Personality (Demorest).
+For Fall 2018, Psych 221 – Personality (Huff) has space and would be a good choice for students who place out of Intro Psych.

-Please email any questions that you have about these policies/procedures to either Professor Sanderson (firstname.lastname@example.org), or Professor McQuade (email@example.com).
+Please email any questions that you have about these policies/procedures to either Professor Sanderson (firstname.lastname@example.org), or Professor Demorest (email@example.com).